new-church/sc-www/content/resources/pdf-downloads/_index.md

 # Free lecture transcripts, booklets & articles

 These materials are free for you to enjoy and are listed below in this order:
-- NEW - Spiritual Journey six part booklet series (suggest doing one per month)
+- Spiritual Journey six part booklet series (suggest doing one per month)
 - Pamphlets introducing the main works of Swedenborg
 - Brochures about Swedenborgian themes
 - Brochures introducing practices and guidance to spiritual growth